Developers · MCP

 - Flag any transaction over $2,000 in the last 30 days that doesn’t have a counterparty.

-- Break down Q1 expenses by Schedule C line and show the top three vendors per line.
+- Break down Q1 expenses by Schedule C category and show the top three vendors per category.

 Security & data handling